sgbaird-5DOF/interp/README.md

 --->

 ## Getting started
-Look at [interp5DOF.m](code/interp5DOF.m), which is a top-level function for creating a mesh, importing/generating data, triangulating a mesh and identifying the intersecting facet for datapoints (if applicable), and computing an interpolation.
+Look at [interp5DOF.m](code/interp5DOF.m), which is a high-level function for Gaussian Process Regression (GPR), barycentric, nearest neighbor (NN), and inverse-distance weighting (IDW) interpolation.
+This involves importing/generating data and computing an interpolation.

-interp5DOF.m can be called in other functions/scripts to produce interpolation results using 5DOF misorientation/boundary plane normal pairs (qm/nA) and grain boundary property values.
-It was written with loosely similar input/output structure to the MATLAB built-in function [interpn()](https://www.mathworks.com/help/matlab/ref/interpn.html) involving input points, input values, query points, and query values.
+`interp5DOF.m` can be called in other functions/scripts to produce interpolation results using 5DOF misorientation/boundary plane normal pairs (qm/nA) and grain boundary property values.
+It was written with loosely similar input/output structure to the MATLAB built-in function [interpn()](https://www.mathworks.com/help/matlab/ref/interpn.html) involving input points and values, query points and values, and options.

 ### Simple Example Data
 Separate from [interp5DOF_test.m](code/interp5DOF_test.m), the following is a fast, bare-bones example to show the basic input/output format of interp5DOF.m.
 See also [get_cubo.m](code/get_cubo.m)